 Universal Serial Bus (USB)

 This is an external bus standard that supports data transfer rates of 12 Mbps.
 A single USB port connects up to 127 peripheral devices, such as mice, modems, and keyboards.
-The USB also supports hot plugging or insertion (ability to connect a device without turning the PC of) and plug and play (You connect a device and start using it without configuration).
+The USB also supports hot plugging or insertion (ability to connect a device without turning the PC off) and plug and play (You connect a device and start using it without configuration).

-We have two versions of USB:-
+We have two versions of USB.

 First released in 1996, the original USB 1.0 standard offered data rates of 1.5 Mbps.
 The USB 1.1 standard followed with two data rates: 12 Mbps for devices such as disk drives that need high-speed throughput and 1.5 Mbps for devices such as joysticks that need much less bandwidth.

 The IEEE 1394 is a very fast external serial bus interface standard that supports data transfer rates of up to 400Mbps (in 1394a) and 800Mbps (in 1394b).
 This makes it ideal for devices that need to transfer high levels of data in real-time, such as video devices.
-It was developed by apple with the name firewire.
+It was developed by Apple with the name firewire.

 A single 1394 port can connect up 63 external devices.

-- It supports Plug and play
+- It supports plug and play.

-- Supports hot plugging, and
+- Supports hot plugging.

 - Provides power to peripheral devices.